alanyee/udt/README.md

 ## Technical Details of Original Version

-### Troubleshooting
+### Some Notes

 * Sometimes `appclient` and/or `appserver` will not work, so try using `./appclient` instead of `appclient`.
 * Sometimes, appclient and/or appserver still will not listen:
 `error while loading shared libraries: libudt.so: cannot open shared object file: No such file or directory`.
 Try `export LD_LIBRARY_PATH=../src` in app directory.
+* Sometimes, I refer to `appserver` as receiver and `appclient` as sender.

 ### Original appserver and appclient

-1. google udt and goto http://udt.sourceforge.net/ (original)
+1. Google udt and goto http://udt.sourceforge.net/ (original)
 2. `wget`, `scp`, and/or `tar -xvcf` [source] to get file
-3. run `make` in the home directory, as it will also run `make` in the app directory
+3. Run `make` in the home directory, as it will also run `make` in the app directory

-5. Usage (run the server first before the client or else connect  error)
+4. Usage (run the server first before the client or else connect  error)
 ```
-[alanyee@point-a app]$ curl http://ipecho.net/plain; echo
+[alanyee@point-a app]$ curl http://ipecho.net/plain
 99.99.99.99
 ```
 So,